-MIT ANALYTICS LAB (A-LAB) ACTION LEARNING SEMINAR ON ANALYTICS, MACHINE LEARNING, AND THE DIGITAL ECONOMY In the MIT Analytics Lab (A-Lab), student teams select and deliver a project using analytics, machine learning, and other methods of analysis to develop results that diagnose, enable, or uncover solutions to real business issues and opportunities.
+MIT ANALYTICS LAB (A-LAB) ACTION LEARNING SEMINAR ON ANALYTICS, MACHINE LEARNING, AND THE DIGITAL ECONOMY .
+In the MIT Analytics Lab (A-Lab), Master's (or graduate) level student teams select and deliver a project using analytics, machine learning, and other methods of analysis to develop results that diagnose, enable, or uncover solutions to real business issues and opportunities.
 The course, which runs each fall semester, is presented by the MIT Initiative on the Digital Economy (IDE) and is part of MIT Sloan School of Management's suite of Action Learning offerings.
-The course is led by IDE faculty Sinan Aral.
+The course is led by MIT Sloan faculty Sinan Aral, Director of the IDE.
+Over the last 12 years, A-Lab has attracted almost 1000 students from a dozen MIT programs to work on over 200 projects spanning IoT, platforms, finance, e-commerce, retail, manufacturing, medical supply chains, workplace safety, and global health.
 PROJECTS We are looking for projects that fit in a variety of industries and sectors; address a diversity of problem types; require advanced depth of analysis; and have ensured availability of clean and rich data at the outset of the project.
 We also seek to closely match the students' capabilities and variety of skills, experience, and interests.
-The best projects require descriptive, predictive, or causal analysis and have a few things in common: - Large "n" with clean data 100,000 or more records with little missing data - A real problem that can be solved (or mitigated) with analytic efforts - Clear relevance of the project to organizational success - Well-defined and scoped to be "shovel-ready" students have just over two months to complete the project Many, but not all, projects will be selected to advance to the fall semester, and a smaller subset of those will be matched to a team comprised of three or four students.
+The best projects require descriptive, predictive, or causal analysis and have a few things in common: Large "n" with clean data - 100,000 or more records with little missing data A real problem that can be solved (or mitigated) with analytic efforts Clear relevance of the project to organizational success Well-defined and scoped to be "shovel-ready" - students have just over two months to complete the project Many, but not all, projects will be selected to advance to the fall semester, and a smaller subset of those will be matched to a team comprised of three or four students.
 Organizations are encouraged to submit multiple proposals.
 STUDENTS This is a graduate-level course, open by selective admission to students within the Sloan School of Management and across other schools at MIT.
 All admitted students have completed relevant coursework drawing from statistics, computer science, management, and economics.
 Students are proficient in at least one programming language (typically Python or R) and at least half of the students have a strong background in machine learning and predictive analytics (working with libraries such as Pandas, Scikit-learn, and NLTK).
-During its first eight years, A-Lab has attracted a total of 600 students from a dozen MIT programs to work on over 160 projects spanning IoT, platforms, finance, e-commerce, retail, manufacturing, medical supply chains, workplace safety, and global health.
 CALL FOR PROPOSALS Organizations are invited to provide their data, time, and insights to enable student teams to develop actionable solutions and impactful findings that provide value far beyond the fall semester.
 We encourage interested organizations to take advantage of this opportunity and join in what has proven to be one of the most popular courses among MIT students pursuing careers in data science.
-There is no fee for proposing a project, but project sponsors are responsible for covering any projectrelated expenses.
+There is no fee for proposing a project, but project sponsors are responsible for covering any project-related expenses.
 If your organization would like to submit one or more proposals for consideration, please contact the A-Lab team (a-lab@mit.edu).

 Each team is mentored by an MIT IDE-affiliated faculty member, research scientist, postdoc, or PhD student, and teams have regular checkin meetings with their project sponsor across the semester.
 TO LEARN MORE ABOUT THE PROGRAM AND PAST PROJECTS, VISIT IDE.MIT.EDU/ANALYTICS-LAB